-Serving over 2.5 million active divers and 67 million snorkelers, SCUBA Schools International is one of the most trusted names in SCUBA diving.
+Serving over 2.5 million active divers and 67 million snorkelers, SCUBA Schools International (SSI) is one of the most trusted names in SCUBA diving.
 SSI has set the standard for SCUBA diving certification since 1970 with more than 27 regional offices, representation in more than 110 countries with more than 2400 international locations, and media printed in 25 languages.

 All SCUBA equipment is furnished as part of the course tuition.
 SCUBA equipment includes: tank, regulator assembly, and BCD (buoyancy compensator device).
 Wet suits for open water dives will be provided where conditions require.